phnhub/Projet-Advanced-Machine-Learning-Sorbonne-University/README.md

 </pre>

 <b>2- </b> Create and Activate a new virtual environment in the file that you have cloned the git (using your terminal)
+* In the script below we chose the virtual environment name as "mla"
 <pre>
 python -m venv mla
 .\mla\Scripts\activate